davidchesnut/sp-general-docs/docs/how-to-create-a-udf-that-calls-a-web-service.md

 ---
-title: How to: Create a UDF That Calls a Web Service
+title: How to Create a UDF That Calls a Web Service
 keywords: how to,howdoi,howto,UDF
 f1_keywords:
 - how to,howdoi,howto,UDF